Going Incognito in the Metaverse: Achieving Theoretically Optimal Privacy-Usability Tradeoffs in VR: VR Incognito Mode

 \subsection{Selecting $\varepsilon$-Values \& Clamps}

-\textbf{Continuous Anthropometrics.} We conducted a small empirical analysis to select appropriate $\varepsilon$-values for each of the continuous anthropometric attributes at each privacy level.
+\textbf{Continuous Anthropometrics.} We conducted a small empirical analysis using the primary authors of this paper\footnote{The authors include one novice VR user and one expert.} to select appropriate $\varepsilon$-values for each of the continuous anthropometric attributes at each privacy level.
 We began by selecting three VR applications (VRChat~\cite{vrchat}, Tabletop Simulator~\cite{tabletop}, and Beat Saber~\cite{beatSaber}) that represent the most popular examples of the intended use cases for the high, medium, and low privacy modes respectively.
 We then tested a wide range of $\varepsilon$-values for each attribute in each application while monitoring their effect on usability.
 For example, in Beat Saber, we had both a novice and expert-level player complete the same challenges at different $\varepsilon$-values to evaluate the impact of noise on in-game performance.
 By contrast, in VRChat, we were simply interested in the impact of noise on the ability to hold a conversation (e.g., to maintain virtual ``eye contact'').

 Next, we analyzed the concrete privacy impact of candidate $\varepsilon$ choices by simulating attackers at a variety of $\varepsilon$-values.
 For example, Fig. \ref{fig:epsselect} illustrates that for the height attribute, the vast majority of privacy benefit is already realized at $\varepsilon=1$.
 We combined these results with the findings of our usability analysis to produce the final $\varepsilon$-values shown in Tab. \ref{tab:epsilons} according to the appropriate balance of privacy and usability for the intended use of each level.